torksrevol/SOsRepo/README.md

-Here you can found the sources.list for CentOS, Debian and Ubuntu.
+Here you can found the sources.list for Debian and Ubuntu.